tcdl/msb/README.md

 #### channelManager.findOrCreateConsumer(topic)

 Returns a consumer listening on this topic.
 Either existing or new.
 Corresponding channelManager events will be emitted for this consumer.
 If `config.cleanupConsumers` is set, these consumers will be removed as soon as there are no more listeners for them.
-If an app-wide schema exists, it will be checked and
+If an app-wide schema exists, it will be checked for every incoming message.

 #### Event: 'newProducerOnTopic'